 Some of our components are currently available only from a single source or limited sources.
 We may experience delays in production if we fail to identify alternative suppliers or if any parts supply is interrupted, each of which could materially adversely affect our business and operations.
-In addition, the COVID-19 pandemic caused labor shortages and disrupted global supply chains, which has contributed to prolonged disruptions.
-The COVID-19 pandemic also contributed to growing inflationary pressures.
 In order to reduce manufacturing lead times and ensure adequate component supply, we enter into agreements with certain suppliers that allow them to procure inventories based upon criteria defined by us.
 If we fail to anticipate customer demand properly, an oversupply of parts could result in excess or obsolete inventories, which could adversely affect our business.
 Additionally, if we fail to correctly anticipate our internal supply requirements, an undersupply of parts could limit our production capacity.
 Our inability to meet volume commitments with suppliers could affect the availability or pricing of our parts and components.
 A reduction or interruption in supply, a significant increase in the price of one or more components, or a decrease in demand of our products could materially adversely affect our business and operations and could materially damage our customer relationships.
 Financial problems of suppliers on whom we rely could limit our supply of components or increase our costs.
 Also, we cannot guarantee that any of the parts or components that we purchase will be of adequate quality or that the prices we pay for the parts or components will not increase.
 Inadequate quality of products from suppliers could interrupt our ability to supply quality products to our customers in a timely manner.
 Additionally, defects in materials or products supplied by our suppliers that are not identified before our products are placed in service by our customers could result in higher warranty costs and damage to our reputation.
 We also outsource certain of our components internationally.
 As a result of outsourcing internationally, we may be subject to delays in delivery because of regulations associated with the import/export process, delays in transportation or regional instability.